The Hitlerisation of the Israeli-Palestinian conflict

 Rightwing Israelis have scurried to the embattled prime minister’s defence.
 One writer claimed that Netanyahu was actually “remembering the Jewish dead who were murdered by Hitler and the Mufti who were co-partners in the Second World War Jewish Holocaust”.

-Viewing the Palestinian national movement as just a manifestation of classical and a natural extension of Nazism, settlers are able to dehumanise and demonise their Palestinian neighbours, whom most insist are not “Palestinians” but generic “Arab” usurpers.
+Viewing the Palestinian national movement as just a manifestation of classical and a natural extension of Nazism, are able to dehumanise and demonise their Palestinian neighbours, whom most insist are not “Palestinians” but generic “Arab” usurpers.

 It also enables them to find a moral justification for the suppressive colonial architecture propping up their by blaming the victims and delegitimising their aspirations and grievances.